👋 Now accepting new clients at Golden Collective in Golden, BC. Book Online

 • Keep up appearances

-Like the rest of the body, the face, neck, and décolletage tissues change over time.
+Like the rest of the body, the face, neck, and décolletage change with age and experiences over time.
 Some muscles and tissues may be over or under-toned.
 The skin may appear lax, dull, puffy, and droopy.
 Lymphatic drainage and circulation slow down, collagen production drops, and inflammation and water retention increase.
-SFL helps to address these issues that alter our facial appearance by improving overall tissue health.
+We massage our bodies, why not keep our faces looking and feeling great?

 • Focus on your concerns